hareshtechy/hareshtechy/README.md

 ## 💫 About Me

-👋 Hi, I’m **Haresh Prajapati**, an IT professional with 11 years of experience in full-stack development.
-My expertise spans across various technologies, including CakePHP, Laravel, Angular, React, Next.js, JavaScript, and jQuery.

-I’ve had the privilege of working on large-scale enterprise projects, adhering to **Agile methodology** to ensure efficiency and collaboration.
-I am passionate about maintaining **best coding practices**, emphasizing **code quality**, and implementing **security measures** to deliver robust and secure applications.
+👋 Hi, I’m **Haresh Prajapati**, a dedicated full-stack developer with extensive experience in delivering high-quality, secure applications.
+I have worked on large enterprise projects, adhering to **Agile methodology** to ensure collaboration and timely delivery.
+My ethos revolves around **best coding practices**, **code quality**, and **security** in software development.

-Let’s connect and build something extraordinary together!
+Let’s connect and create something amazing together!
 ---

 ## 💻 Tech Stack